Mystery Case Files: The Black Veil (2016)

 Mystery Case Files: The Black Veil is the fifteenth installment of the series.
-The Beta was released on December 22, 2016.
-The Collector's Edition was released on 23 March 2017.
-The story was set in Dreadmond, a town in Scotland where people were mysteriously suffering from rapid aging.
-It is the first appearance since Mystery Case Files: Dire Grove of Alison Sterling (voiced by Katie Leigh).
+The Collector's Edition was released in March 2017.
+The story is set in Dreadmond, a town in Scotland where people are mysteriously suffering from rapid aging.

 All About Casual Game gave a 4.5 out of 5 rating.
-Voted the "Best Adventure Game" by All About Casual Game readers for the Best of 2017 awards event.
+The game was voted the "Best Adventure Game" by All About Casual Game readers for the Best of 2017 awards event.

 The Revenant's Hunt (2017)

-Mystery Case Files: The Revenant's Hunt is 16th installment of the series.
-The Beta version of the game was released in July 2017.
-The story follows a murder victim rising from the grave to bring justice to his killers, and possibly one of his own descendants.
-The Collector's Edition was released on 20 November 2017.
+Mystery Case Files: The Revenant's Hunt is the sixteenth installment of the series.
+The story follows a murder victim rising from the grave to bring justice to his killers.
+The Collector's Edition was released in November 2017.

 All About Casual Game gave a 4 out of 5 rating, commenting that it was slightly disappointing for the fans.

 Rewind (2018)

-Mystery Case Files: Rewind is the 17th installment of the series.
-The Beta version was released in March 2018.
+Mystery Case Files: Rewind is the seventeenth installment of the series.
 The gameplay of the game is based on the first four games of the series in basic hidden objects gameplay instead of point-and-click adventure gameplay as all the games since Return to Ravenhearst.
-The story mixes many of the previous games' characters in a time paradox.
-The game was released on June 21, 2018, as the Collector's Edition version.
+The story brings back many of the previous games' characters through a time paradox.
+The game was released in June 2018, as the Collector's Edition version.

 All About Casual Game gave a 4 out of 5 rating, saying that it was "an enjoyable trip down the memory lane".

 The Countess (2018)

-Mystery Case Files: The Countess is the 18th installment of the series.
+Mystery Case Files: The Countess is the eighteenth installment of the series.
 The story follows Lady Eleanor Codington, a friend of the Master Detective who went missing as she reclaimed her family estate.
-The Codington manor was said to have been a host of an ancient evil, known as the Shade, and the Master Detective has to not only find her friend, but also free the manor of an ancient curse.

 All About Casual Game gave a 4 out of 5 rating, saying that it was "exciting haunted house adventure" even though it lacked complexity.

 Moths to a Flame (2019)

-Mystery Case Files: Moths to a Flame is the 19th installment of the series.
+Mystery Case Files: Moths to a Flame is the nineteenth installment of the series.
 The Master Detective is sent to the Zenith Museum of Oddities to investigate missing MCF agents.

-All About Casual Game gave a 5 out of 5 rating, commenting that the game "is one of the franchise's...most complex and most all-around impressive titles to date."
+All About Casual Game gave a 5 out of 5 rating, commenting that the game "is one of the franchise's...most complex and most all-around impressive titles to date".